Justify-social/my-project/docs/features-backend/database/schema.md

 ## Conclusion

-This database schema provides a solid foundation for the Campaign Wizard application, with a clean, normalized structure, proper relationships between models, and performance optimizations for scaling.
+This database schema provides a solid foundation for the Justify.social platform, with a clean, normalized structure, proper relationships between models, and performance optimizations for scaling.
 All models are properly defined, accessible through a type-safe client, and follow consistent patterns.

 The schema is designed to support current requirements while allowing for future expansion, making it a robust solution for enterprise-grade applications.